x-tools/xtools/docs/index.rst

 Blame
 -----

 Find out who last changed a given part of a page.
+(Blame is currently not implemented.)
 :ref:`Read more about Blame... <blame>`.

 Pages